NASA Astronaut Group 8: Selection process

 Of the mission specialist applicants, 5,680 were regarded as qualified.
 Of these, 161 were military, six of whom were minorities and three of whom were women.
 The other 5,519 were civilians.
 Of these, 332 were minorities and 1,248 were women.
 The selection board reduced the number of applicants to 208, of which 80 were pilot applicants and 128 were the mission specialist applicants.
 Of the pilot applicants, 76 were from the military and four were civilians; three of the military applicants were minorities.
 Of the 128 mission specialist applicants, 45 were from the military, four of whom were minorities and two were women, and 83 were civilians, of whom four were minorities and twelve were women.

 The 208 applicants were divided into ten groups of about twenty, and called in to the JSC for interviews and medical tests.
 The latter were conducted under the supervision of Sam L. Pool, the chief of the Medical services Division at JSC.
 On April 1, 1977, twenty volunteers were run through the medical selection to work out the procedures and logistics of it.
 The tests involved 24 procedures, including a general examination by a flight surgeon.
-The candidates medical history was examined, and psychological, psychiatric, ophthalmological, neurological, dental, musculoskeletal and eye, nose and throat examinations were conducted.
+The candidate's medical history was examined, and psychological, psychiatric, ophthalmological, neurological, dental, musculoskeletal and eye, nose and throat examinations were conducted.
 Tests were conducted using a rotating chair to test susceptibility to motion sickness, on a treadmill to measure heart rate, and with a Personal Rescue Enclosure to test for claustrophobia.
 The psychiatric process was not free of gender bias; one consultant was later found to have rejected 40 percent of female applicants in the 1978, 1980, 1984 and 1985 selections but only 7 percent of male ones.
 Applicants were put up at the Kings Inn Ramada in Clear Lake, Texas, where an evening reception and pre-interview briefing was held.
 The medical tests eliminated 56 applicants, and three more indicated that they did not wish to proceed.
 That left 149 applicants (74 pilots and 75 mission specialists) who were listed.